LiskArchive/lisk-legacy-docs/examples.md

 The purpose of Hello World application is to explain how to use and how to implement custom transaction with the Lisk SDK.
 This custom transaction will extract the "hello" key value from the transaction asset property and save to the senders account.

-Hello World transaction implements only the required functions from the BaseTransaction abstract interface.

 The Hello World implementation goes as following:

 - __Steps 1-5__ describe what needs to be implemented on the server-side of the blockchain application.